PaddlePaddle/PaddleX/docs/installation/installation.en.md

 # PaddleX Local Installation Tutorial
 > ❗Before installing PaddleX, please ensure you have a basic <b>Python environment</b> (Note: Currently supports Python 3.8 to Python 3.12, with more Python versions being adapted).

 > ❗In most cases, you need to first install the PaddlePaddle framework by referring to the [PaddlePaddle Local Installation Tutorial](paddlepaddle_install.en.md) before proceeding with PaddleX's installation steps.
-[4 PaddleX's Dependency on PaddlePaddle Framework](#4-paddlexs-dependency-on-paddlepaddle-framework) lists scenarios where installing the PaddlePaddle framework is not required.
+[4 PaddleX's Dependency on PaddlePaddle Framework](#4-paddlexs-dependency-on-paddlepaddle-framework) lists scenarios where installing PaddlePaddle is not required, and [5 Additional Dependencies for Non-Paddle Engines](#5-additional-dependencies-for-non-paddle-engines) describes extra packages still needed in those scenarios.

 ## 1. Quick Installation
 Welcome to PaddleX, Baidu's low-code development tool for AI.
 Before we dive into the local installation process, please clarify your development needs and choose the appropriate installation mode.